MartinPJB/BLOG_CMS/README.md

-# CUEJ_CMS 📰
+# BLOG_CMS 📰

 > Authors: [Martin B.](https://github.com/MartinPJB) & [Mael G.](https://github.com/Surreal-Maggie).
 > Project made for a school project at the [IUT of Haguenau](https://iuthaguenau.unistra.fr/), France.

-This is a simple Blog CMS made for the CUEJ (Centre Universitaire d'Enseignement du Journalisme) in Strasbourg, France.
+This is a simple blog CMS made during our PHP classes.

 This project is a school project, and is not meant to be used in a big production environment.
 It uses PHP, MySQL, and the code is Object-Oriented.